-- A. Policy: Records of KIUC, which may be in electronic or paper form, shall be retained in accordance with these guidelines.
+- I. Policy: Records of KIUC, which may be in electronic or paper form, shall be retained in accordance with these guidelines.
 Records that do not need to be retained shall be destroyed after the requisite retention period, if any, has passed.
 A log or other documentation of records destruction may be created to track compliance and assist in evaluating the effectiveness of this policy.
 Pending or potential litigation, governmental investigation and other circumstances may require a "hold" or suspension of regularly scheduled destruction of records or other information.
-Employees will be promptly notified of any such hold by one of KIUC's CEO, General Counsel, or Special Litigation Counsel for a particular matter.
-The format of the hold notification is shown in Appendix III to this policy. - B. Definitions: Unless otherwise indicated in this policy, the following terms will have the meanings provided in this section.
+Employees will be promptly notified of any such hold by one of KIUC's CEO, General Counsel, or special litigation counsel for a particular matter. - II.
+Retention of Records: Records shall be indexed and retained in a manner that ensures their easy accessibility.
+Records shall be maintained for as long as the period stated in the schedule set out in the Attachment to this policy, which schedule is based on the minimum periods required by applicable state or federal law and necessity for ongoing business purposes.
+The retention schedule will be reviewed periodically and amended as needed to reflect changing legal requirements, business needs or evolving practices. - III.
+Destruction of Records & Other Information: Unless a legal hold is in effect, destruction of records shall occur within three (3) months after the time period stated in the schedule has been met.
+Other information should be discarded as soon practicable after it has served its purpose unless subject to a legal hold.